Variable aperture steam tip

 Steam output is adjusted by rotating the lower cap of the Steam Dial.
-As the following illustration shows, the indicator marks on the body of the Steam Dial shows the current amount of steam, and the marks on the cap show the steam level.
+As the following illustration shows, the indicator mark on the body of the Steam Dial shows the current amount of steam, and the number on the cap show the steam level.
 Higher numbers give more steam, with the number 4 indicating the dial is fully open.

 In the illustration above, the indicator mark show the Steam Dial set to full output.
-A partial turn, either clockwise or counter clockwise to the next steam level mark, would reduce the output by 1/4, with each subsequent mark further reducing the steam by 1/4 again.
+A partial turn, either clockwise or counter clockwise to the next steam level mark, will reduce the output by with each subsequent mark further reducing the steam.

 Care & Maintenance

 We recommend wiping the Steam Dial with a damp soft cloth after every use.
 At the end of the day or shift, a simple quick turn of the cap will clear any dried milk left inside the slot.
 For a more through cleaning, the cap can be removed by pulling it away from the body of the Steam Dial.
 After cleaning, we recommend wiping the O-ring inside the tip with a small drop of food safe mineral oil to keep the part lubricated.
 Before using the Steam Dial again, we suggest venting a small amount of steam into a pitcher of water to flush the part.

 The Steam Dial is designed to fit on male steam wands with a 1/8 BSPT Pipe Size, 28 TPI.
 Commercial La Marzocco GS3, Nouva Simonelli Oscar, and some Slayer Espresso Machines are compatible.
 Please check your machine’s steam wand thread specifications first.
 Olympia Cremina owners with female steam wands and removable tips, will be able to use the Steam Dial with the purchase of an adapter.